Taking action & sharing knowledge for birth equity

 While our maternal child health outcomes are abysmal, the US spends more than any other developed country in the world on health care.
 That's why we're focused on training, mobilizing, and connecting Community Health Workers for in-home birthing and parenting support in the communities that need it most.

-We're training a national network of birth equity advocates to support the wellbeing of mothers and babies in margianalized communities.
+We're training a national network of birth equity advocates to support the wellbeing of mothers and babies in marginalized communities.

 Mobilizing doulas, breastfeeding peer counselors and other Community Health Workers is at the heart of our work.